Climate Change - A Reality Check

 Highly accurate technology and computing power have confirmed Dr. Milankovic’s theories.
 Climate scientists have noticed a loose correlation between cooling alignments and the ice ages of the last two and a half million years.
 Research is investigating how much these three factors can heat and cool earth’s climate.
 Yet the Milankovic Cycles have been in motion for hundreds of millions, if not billions, of years.
 Why has earth’s climate been so much cooler for the last two and a half million years?

 Recent astrophysics research found that a star of the Cassiopeia Constellation passed close enough to our solar system 2.8 million years ago to disturb the orbits of our giant outer planets.
 Their orbital wobbles in turn disturbed earth’s orbit and occurred shortly before the start of the current progression of ice ages and interglacial warm periods (including the one we live in).
 Did earth’s orbit return to its pre-Cassiopea fly-pass pattern or has its orbit been permanently affected?
+The discovery of the Cassiopea star’s fly-by has changed a long held belief by astrophysicists that our solar system was not influenced by other stars.
+More climate related astronomical discoveries are likely.

 Another interesting relationship is the correlation between climate change and the movement of earth’s magnetic north pole.
 In 200 AD (red dot upper left) earth’s magnetic north pole was located on the coast of Siberia.
 The middle east was referred to as The Fertile Crescent, then a green and temperate region.
 By 750 AD the magnetic north pole had moved to the northern tip of Canada’s Baffin Island.
 The middle east had become hotter and dryer.
 In 1,000 AD the magnetic north pole was at the geographic north pole.
 Europe and some other parts of the world were experiencing the Medieval Warm.
 By 1,500 the magnetic north pole was in the Arctic Ocean slowly migrating to Canada’s northern coast.
 The Little Ice Age had begun.
 The magnetic north pole stayed near Canada’s north shore until fifty years ago when it began to move rapidly north and west toward Siberia.
 Now it’s closer to Siberia than Canada again and the world is warming.

-Researchgate.net, Public Domain Each dot represents a 50 yr. progression.
+Researchgate.net Each dot represents a 50 yr. progression.

 Is this correlation between climate change and pole movement just a coincidence or is it suggesting a real possibility ?
 “Analysis of the movement of the Earth's magnetic poles over the last 105 years demonstrates strong correlations between the position of the north magnetic, and geomagnetic poles, and both northern hemisphere and global temperatures.
-Although these correlations are surprising, a statistical analysis shows there is a less than one percent chance they are random …” (A. K. Kerton, 2009)
+Although these correlations are surprising, a statistical analysis shows there is a less than one percent chance they are random …”

 While it is highly likely that the movement of earth’s magnetic poles are contributing to climate change, how is that possible since air is not attracted to magnetism?
-Recent research found that the movement of earth’s magnetic poles is causing gravity waves which affect earth’s very high altitude magnetic radiation shield.
-That in turn affects air currents in the earth’s upper atmosphere.
-Other researchers found that changes to the magnetic radiation shield affected lower levels of the atmosphere which is where a lot of our weather happens.
+Recent research found that the movement of earth’s magnetic poles causes gravity waves which affect earth’s very high altitude magnetic radiation shield.
+That affects air currents in the earth’s upper atmosphere.

 Could the movement of earth’s magnetic poles be affecting air and ocean currents another way?
 Curiously, while water is attracted to static electricity, water is diamagnetic - repelled by magnetism.
 Could the higher density of water in atmospheric rivers and hurricanes be enough for them to be affected by the movement of earth’s magnetic poles?
 Could the differences in density due to temperature layers and salinity concentrations be enough to affect ocean currents?
 And if so, to what extent?